sims1253/bayesfam/README.md

 # bayesfam

-This is a collection of custom brms families initially written for our [simulation study ](https://arxiv.org/abs/2210.06927).
+This is a collection of custom brms families initially written for our [simulation study ](https://arxiv.org/abs/2210.06927) and [bayesim](https://github.com/sims1253/bayesim), our simulation framework.

 They can be used like any other brms family.
 The only thing to remember is to explicitly hand brm the `stanvar` value that is part of the custom family object.